ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/image.md

 ### Disabling image resize handles

-If for some reason you want to configure the editor where you can resize the images only by the buttons, you can do it by omitting {@link module:image/imageresize/imageresizehandles~ImageResizeHandles `ImageResizeHandles`} plugin.
-This means that your plugins setup should look like this: `plugins: [ 'ImageResizeEditing', 'ImageResizeButtons', ... ]` instead of `plugins: [ 'ImageResize', ... ]`.
-It will only enable resizing image feature by the chosen UI ([dropdown](#using-the-dropdown) or [standalone buttons](#using-standalone-buttons)) in the image toolbar.
+If, for some reason, you want to configure the editor in such a way that images can be resized only by buttons you can do so by omitting the {@link module:image/imageresize/imageresizehandles~ImageResizeHandles `ImageResizeHandles`} plugin.
+As a result, plugins setup should look like this: `plugins: [ 'ImageResizeEditing', 'ImageResizeButtons', ... ]` as opposed to `plugins: [ 'ImageResize', ... ]`.
+It will enable resizing image feature only by means of the chosen UI ([dropdown](#using-the-dropdown) or [standalone buttons](#using-standalone-buttons)) in the image toolbar.

 ```js
 import Image from '@ckeditor/ckeditor5-image/src/image';